 Hyperparameter Optimization with Oríon

-There are frameworks that allow to do hyperparameter optimization, like wandb, and Oríon.
+There are different frameworks that allow you to do hyperparameter optimization, for example wandb, hydra, Ray Tune and Oríon.
 Here we provide an example for Oríon, the HPO framework developped at Mila.

 Prerequisites Make sure to read the following sections of the documentation before using this example: